Unconventional Kettlebell Competitions

 Compete In Viking Warrior

-Welcome to the UKC, the newest kettlebell competitions rising to existence.
+Welcome to the UKC, the online unconventional kettlebell competition.

 The concept is simple: